 To become a volunteer, contact High Point Academy's front office.
-Fill out the volunteer application, consent to a criminal background check, and be approved.
+Fill out the volunteer application, consent to a criminal background check and National Sex Offender Registry check, and be approved.
 The form must be completed and approved every year.